-If you want your Thujas to only get to a certain heigh, the best way to stunt their growth is to simply snip the top leader once it grows to your desired height.
+If you want your Thujas to only get to a certain height, the best way to stunt their growth is to simply snip the top leader once it grows to your desired height.

-Many municipal codes and HOA by-laws prohibit construction of fencing over 6 or 8 feet tall.
-But if you plant Thuja Green Giant along your property lines, this "living fence" will exceed the restricted height of constructed fencing, giving you even more natural privacy.
+Many municipal codes and HOA by-laws prohibit the construction of fencing over 6 or 8 feet tall.
+But if you plant Thuja Green Giant along your property lines, this living fence will exceed the restricted height of constructed fencing, giving you even more natural privacy.
 A one-time purchase of Thuja Green Giant trees to form a living fence far outlasts the cost of building a wooden privacy fence, which eventually has to be repaired and/or replaced.

 These dense trees protect your home from the harsh winter winds, which minimizes soil erosion and lowers your heating bills.

 An option is to plant a single tree as a specimen plant, placing it slightly off-center to the front of your home.
 Its geometric shape in the form of a pyramid nicely contrasts with other landscape plants, and it makes a perfect living holiday tree you can feature in winter.
 If you string holiday lights throughout the tree, you won't be pierced by sharp needles because Thuja Green Giant has soft foliage.

 Plant a Thuja Green Giant tree and you'll be installing a wildlife habitat in your yard.
 Its dense evergreen cover offers nesting sites for birds in spring and summer and protection from the elements in fall and winter.
 The long-skirted foliage even shields ground-roosting birds.
 In winter, hang suet feeders from the boughs for the birds and have binoculars handy to watch them as they eat.